 The OIG rates each of the quality indicators applicable to the institution under inspection based on case reviews conducted by OIG clinicians and compliance tests conducted by OIG deputy inspectors general.
 The ratings may be derived from the case review results alone, the compliance test results alone, or a combination of both these information sources.
 For example, the ratings for the primary quality indicators Quality of Nursing Performance and Quality of Provider Performance are derived entirely from the case review results, while the ratings for the primary quality indicators Health Care Environment and Preventive Services are derived entirely from compliance test results.
 As another example, primary quality indicators such as Diagnostic Services and Specialty Services receive ratings derived from both sources.
-At CCI, 14 of the quality indicators, were applicable, consisting of 12 primary clinical indicators and two secondary administrative indicators.
-Of the 12 primary indicators, seven were rated by both case review clinicians only, and two were rated by compliance inspectors only; both secondary indicators were rated by compliance inspectors only.
+At CCI, 14 of the quality indicators were applicable, consisting of 12 primary clinical indicators and two secondary administrative indicators.
+Of the 12 primary indicators, seven were rated by both case review clinicians and compliance inspectors, three were rated by case review clinicians only, and two were rated by compliance inspectors only; both secondary indicators were rated by compliance inspectors only.